ansible-collections/ibm_zos_core/docs/source/installation.rst

    $ ansible-galaxy collection install -f ibm.ibm_zos_core
    $ ansible-galaxy collection install --force ibm.ibm_zos_core

-By default, ansible-galaxy installs the latest collection that is available but you can add a version identifier to install a specific version.
-When installing a collection from Galaxy, it would be good to review the versions available as there can be point releases, mods and beta versions available and you may be interested in features in a particular version.
+By default, the `ansible-galaxy`_ command installs the latest available collection, but you can add a version identifier to install a specific version.
+Before installing a collection from Galaxy, review all the available versions.
+There could be new patch releases and beta versions available and you might be interested in the features in a particular version.

 Here's an example command for installing the **IBM z/OS core collection** for a specific version.